LinkWellNodes/Documentation/docs/services/jobs/Jobs-and-Pricing.md

 ### Gas costs on the specified network

 Writing your requested data on-chain requires a [fulfillment transaction](https://docs.chain.link/architecture-overview/architecture-request-model?parent=anyApi#fulfillment), which requires us to spend gas.
-Depending on the network you have chosen for your data, these gas costs can vary wildly.
+Depending on the network you have chosen for your data, these gas costs can vary significantly.
 To minimize your costs and ensure a more consistent pricing model, **we recommend against using the Ethereum mainnet** network for your requests.

 Gas pricing example:

-* A node operator writes a `uint256` object to a consumer contract deployed on MATIC mainnet, which costs **63000 gas units** to fulfill.
-Assuming a MATIC price of **1 USD**, and an average gas price of **150 Gwei**, this will cost the node operator **0.01 USD** in gas fees.
+* A node operator writes a `uint256` object to a consumer contract deployed on MATIC mainnet, which costs **63,000 gas units** to fulfill.
+Assuming a MATIC token price of **1 USD**, and a network gas price of **150 Gwei**, this will cost the node operator **0.01 USD** in gas fees.
-* A node operator writes a `uint256` object to a consumer contract deployed on Ethereum mainnet, which costs **63000 gas units** to fulfill.
-Assuming an ETH price of **2000 USD**, and an average gas price of **30 Gwei**, this will cost the node operator **3.80 USD** in gas fees.
+* A node operator writes a `uint256` object to a consumer contract deployed on Ethereum mainnet, which costs **63,000 gas units** to fulfill.
+Assuming an ETH token price of **2,000 USD**, and a network gas price of **30 Gwei**, this will cost the node operator **3.80 USD** in gas fees.

 The above example is for illustrative purposes only; in the real world, gas price, gas token price, and Chainlink token prices all fluctuate dramatically, and factor heavily into our pricing model.